open-navigation/opennav_coverage/README.md

 This contains `generate_headland`, `generate_route`, and `generate_path` about whether the coverage task should remove a set headland, generate route to order the coverage swaths, or compute a path connecting the ordered route swaths; respectively.
 You can learn more about these stages in F2C's documentation - particularly from the graphic on its [index page](https://fields2cover.github.io/index.html).

-Each of the stages (includeing `generate_swaths`, which is always on) has its own `_mode` message in the action containing its potential parameters to specify a mode.
+Each of the stages (including `generate_swaths`, which is always on) has its own `_mode` message in the action containing its potential parameters to specify a mode.
 If not modified, it uses the parameters set in the server at launch time or after dynamic reconfiguration.
 See the parameter information below or the message files for complete details.

 Finally, it contains the polygon information.
 This can be represented either as GML files, with [an example in `nav2_coverage/test`](./nav2_coverage/test/test_field.xml), or as a polygon in the message itself.
 If using GML files, set `goal.use_gml_file = true`.
-If your GML file contains multiple fields, set the ID of which to use with `goal.gml_field_id = id`, whereas the number is its ordered postion in the file.
+If your GML file contains multiple fields, set the ID of which to use with `goal.gml_field_id = id`, whereas the number is its ordered position in the file.

 When setting the polygon (`goal.polygons`), this is a vector of polygons.
 If only considering a bounding field, only populate the first field shape.
 If there are internal voids, use subsequent polygons to indicate them.
 The coordinate type has `axis1` and `axis2` instead of X and Y as the server can process both GPS and cartesian coordinates.
 If specifying the polygon outside of GML files, you must specify the frame of reference of the polygon using the `goal.frame_id` field.
 This is not used for GML files as those should contain the frame within it.

-The result returns a `result.nav_path` -- which is a `nav_msgs/Path` containing the coverage path requested **only if** all `generate_` fields are `true`.
+The result returns a `result.nav_path` -- which is a `nav_msgs/Path` containing the coverage path requested **only if** all `generate_path` is `true`.
 This can be followed by a local trajectory planner or controller directly.
 This is what is used in the `nav2_coverage_bt` examples for basic coverage navigation.
 It also returns `result.coverage_path` which contains an ordered set of swaths and paths to connect them (if applicable settings enabled) which can be used for more task-specific navigation.
 For example, navigating with a tool down or enabled on swaths and raised in turns to connect to other swaths.
 A utility is provided in `nav2_coverage/utils.hpp` for iterating through this custom `coverage_path` for convenience.

 It also returns an error code, if any error occurred and the total planning time for metrics analysis.